-Reviewers of glutamine supplements on Amazon found that glutamine supplements decreased recovery time.
+Reviewers of glutamine supplements found that glutamine supplements decreased recovery time.

-On the other hand, other forums have criticized glutamine as a supplement, saying that it didn’t seem to produce any beneficial effects [R].
+On the other hand, other forums have criticized glutamine as a supplement, saying that it didn’t seem to produce any beneficial effects.

 Oftentimes, different amino acids compete with one another for transport into tissues or absorption into the gut and kidneys.
-Glutamine supplementation may increase glutamine concentrations to the point where other amino acid transport and absorption suffer [R].
+Glutamine supplementation may, in theory, increase glutamine concentrations to the point where other amino acid transport and absorption suffer .

-Glutamine supplementation impairs the body’s ability to detoxify harmful molecules such as ammonia.
-This also leads to decreased transport of ammonia by glutamine between tissues [R].
+Some scientists consider that glutamine supplementation may impair the body’s ability to detoxify harmful molecules such as ammonia.
+This may lead to decreased transport of ammonia by glutamine between tissues in the long term .

 Although these effects of glutamine supplementation have not been fully corroborated, there may be a link between glutamine supplementation and these side effects :

 - Damaged immune system